|

 transmission harness being detached or cut.

-Due to the engineered voltage strategies of the solenoids, the
+Due to the engineered voltage strategies of the solenoids, when a harness is cut or detached, the

 and line pressure defaults to high, all in order to 'limp' you home.